kitt1987/simple-kubernetes/README.md

 Once failures arose before installation get done, clean the cluster would restore stale hosts.

-### Resources cache for completely on-premium hosts
+### Resources cache for completely on-premise hosts

 In on-premise environments, `simple-kube` can't download images or configurations from the Internet. `simple-kube` provides a simple way to collect and cache these resources.